Thank you for your interest in Ernest Vineyards.

 Please browse our selection of previously released wines below, available in limited quantities.

 If you prefer an easy two shipments a year as a Club Member, please sign up.

 Single Vineyard Rosé Edaphos

 Single VineyardErnest Vineyards specializes in site-specific wines.
 Each of our wines comprises grapes from one vineyard and one vineyard only.
 For our Ernest labels, we use grapes from seven sites in all.
-Some sites are well-draining, some are on hillsides.
-Some face west, some are considered cold-climate.
+Some sites are valley floor, some are on hillsides.
+Some face west, all are considered cold-climate.
 We work closely with growers and vineyard managers at each site to dial-in the farming to adhere to a style that maximizes flavor ripeness while keeping sugars down and acidity high.
 The result: Wines that are pure expressions of the sites from which they came.

 Henry David Vineyard Aligoté 2018

 Romanini Vineyard Pinot Noir 2017